 - If you have an issue with a faculty member, go directly to that person.
 Take other concerns to the Chair.

 - If you have irreconcilable differences with a faculty member, request a joint meeting with the Chair of the Department, and a recorder will transcribe the discussion for all parties.

 - If you have irreconcilable issues with the Chair, request a meeting with the Chair and the Dean.

 - The Department will not provide students with the phone numbers of faculty members and/or other students without permission.
-Faculty members can be reached through the D/MT & Counseling Department only, unless otherwise noted on their syllabus.
+Faculty members can be reached through the department only, unless otherwise noted on their syllabus.